Is there a new medicine against Alzheimer’s [2024]?

 For a new medicine to be available in the EU, it must first receive approval from the European Medicines Agency (EMA).
 In 2024, two new Alzheimer's treatments were under review by the EMA: Leqembi (lecanemab) and Kisunla (donanemab).

-Why was Leqembi rejected by the EMA?
+Why was Leqembi initially rejected by the EMA?

-Leqembi was rejected by the EMA because its benefit in slowing cognitive decline in Alzheimer’s patients was not considered enough to outweigh the risks for some of the patients.
+Leqembi was initially rejected by the EMA because its benefit in slowing cognitive decline in Alzheimer’s patients was not considered enough to outweigh the risks for some of the patients.

 The EMA's main concern was a side effect called amyloid-related imaging abnormalities (ARIA).
 ARIA involves swelling or bleeding in the brain.
 Although most cases of ARIA were mild, some patients experienced serious complications.
 Including brain bleeds requiring hospitalization.
 The risk of ARIA was higher in people with a specific genetic factor (ApoE4).
 This includes many Alzheimer’s patients.